 The first thing you need to do is to determine when your VAT quarter begins.
-This is based on when you registered for VAT.
+This is based on when you register for VAT.
 If you registered for VAT on the 1st of January, for example, your VAT quarter will begin on the 1st of January.
 If you registered for VAT on the 15th of February, your VAT quarter will begin on the 15th of February.

 Once you know when your VAT quarter begins, you can then work out when it ends.
 The end of your VAT quarter is always the last day of the month in which you registered for VAT.
 For example, if you registered for VAT on the 15th of February, your VAT quarter will end on the 28th of February (or 29th if it’s a leap year).